 The Consultant will provide construction support services throughout the construction of the Project, which will include, without limitation, coordinating communication between the selected contractor, City, and other parties throughout the course of the Project.
-The Consultant will assist City in a.
+The Consultant will assist City in responding to landowner questions/comments.
+Many of the items listed below under construction management will involve the input and feedback of City and others.

+a.
 Pre-construction Review of Contractor Documents.
 The Consultant will review the selected contractor's initial construction schedule for completeness, adherence to project requirements, and ease of monitoring progress, then review subsequent contractor submittals, as well as review the cost breakdowns requested for lump sum items to establish the basis for payment calculation for those items.